Parties clash over Trump and protest votes in local elections debate

 “There was a real sense that people keep demanding change from politics and they’re not getting that change, and that they are as a result not just thinking things are bad, but starting to lose faith in the inability of the system to change things.”

-Local and mayoral contests can reflect attitudes towards neighbourhood concerns such as potholes and bin collections, but they can also be indicators of parties’ national popularity.
+Local and mayoral contests can reflect attitudes towards neighbourhood concerns such as potholes and bin collections, but they can also indicate where parties stand nationally.

 Voters will go to the polls in 23 council areas across England and six mayoral contests across devolved regions on Thursday.